jessicaseidel/VREscapeRoom/README.md

 # VREscapeRoom

-Small Escape Room for VR
+Small Escape Room for VR (Unreal Engine 4)

 Solution of the Escape Room:
 Behind the large wall photo with the cat is a safe in the wall.
 You can open it with the code 9162, which you can find out from the pictures on the fireplace.
 Inside the safe, you will find the key to open the door.